esilver0/CATT/sslstrip-experiment.md

 http://nyu.edu

 for the first time.
 You should verify that that the page loads over HTTP.
 The web server at nyu.edu is configured to use HTTPS for all connections.
-Therefore, if we stop SSlstrip when we visit nyu.edu, the page should load over HTTPS.
+Therefore, if we stop SSlstrip before we visit nyu.edu, the page should load over HTTPS.

 On an SSH session on the attacker, run